 Slumber Search is supported by readers.
 Some links on Slumber Search are referral links.
 If you use one of these and buy something, Slumber Search may make a small amount of money.
 More info.

 Emma is a popular European mattress brand with four special mattress offerings for the Australian market.
-Their all-foam Emma Comfort mattress, hybrid Emma Comfort Premium mattress, Emma Diamond Hybrid, and newest Emma Zero Gravity mattresses include superior cooling with temperature regulating foam as well as zoned support systems.
+Their all-foam Emma Comfort mattress, hybrid Emma Comfort II mattress, Emma Diamond Hybrid (with available cover layer upgrade), and newest Emma Zero Gravity mattresses include superior cooling with temperature regulating foam as well as zoned support systems.
 Customers report overwhelmingly happy experiences for the price and value of their mattresses.
 Live in New Zealand?
 Check out Emma's Original mattress.

 Overall Score for Foam: 9.6/10